David Asseo

 Chief Rabbi David Asseo (1914 – July 14, 2002) was the Hakham Bashi (Chief Rabbi) of the Republic of Turkey from 1961 until his death in 2002.

-Asseo was the second longest-serving of the chief rabbis in Europe (after Moses Rosen of Romania).
-In his career, he spent 40 years as chief rabbi and spiritual leader of Turkey.
+Asseo was the second longest-serving chief rabbi in Europe (after Moses Rosen of Romania).
+In his career, he spent 40 years as the chief rabbi and spiritual leader of Turkey.
 His deputy of seven years, Ishak Haleva, succeeded him after his death.

 He was buried at the Ulus Sephardi Jewish Cemetery in Istanbul.

 Early life and education

 Asseo was born in Istanbul, where he attended a religious school in Hasköy.
 In 1928 he received the Lodge D'Orient Béne Berith scholarship to the Rhodes yeshiva, where he studied for 6 years.
-He became fluent in Hebrew, French, Italian, Greek and Ladino, a language derived from Spanish spoken many of the Turkey's jewish population.
+He became fluent in Hebrew, French, Italian, Greek and Ladino, a language derived from Spanish spoken by many in Turkey's Jewish population.

-After his studies he returned to Istanbul and became a Hebrew Teacher at the Jewish High School in Istanbul.
+After his studies he returned to Istanbul and became a Hebrew teacher at the Jewish High School in Istanbul.
 From 1933-1936 he completed his military service.